Arthur Morris/BIRDS AS ART

 Canon R5/R6 User’s e-Guide

-I am planning on doing a complete Canon R5/R6 User’s e-Guide.
+I am working on a complete Canon R5/R6 User’s e-Guide.
 This will require a lot of research, a lot of time, and a lot of effort.
 I am hoping to have it complete by mid- to late January.
 As always, folks who use the BAA affiliate links to purchase their Canon gear will receive a substantial discount.

-Understand that the info in the BAA Canon R5/R6 Autofocus e-Guide is so important that I opted to publish the AF guide ASAP.
+Understand that the info in the BAA Canon R5/R6 Autofocus e-Guide is so important that I opted to publish the AF guide right off the bat to help folks get started with their new camera bodies.

 Great Topaz News!